robot131/robot131.github.io/news/smart_car.md

 ## The Computer Vision Part <span id="jump3"></span>

 During the competition, I was mainly responsible for the computer vision part, and it could then be divided into two tasks: traffic light recognition and distance estimation, lane recognition.
 The following two sections will discribe the details of the method utilized and show the results achieved.
-All the code in this part was accomplised in Python.
+All the code in this part was accomplished in Python.

 ### Traffic light recognition and distance estimation <span id="jump3_1"></span>